-A candidate should NOT have been admitted in an IIT/ISM (irrespective of whether or not he/she continued in the program) OR even accepted the IIT/ISM seat by reporting at a reporting centre in the past.
-The candidates whose admission at IITs or ISM was cancelled are also NOT eligible.
+A candidate should NOT have been admitted to an IIT/ISM (irrespective of whether or not he/she continued in the program) OR even accepted the IIT/ISM seat by reporting at a reporting center in the past.
+The candidates whose admission at IITs or ISM was canceled are also NOT eligible.

 Candidates who have been admitted to a preparatory course in any of the IITs for the first time in 2015 can appear in JEE (Advanced) 2016.
-The candidates who have paid seat acceptance fee but not accepted the seat by reporting at the reporting centre during joint seat allocation in 2015 are also eligible.
+The candidates who have paid the seat acceptance fee but have not accepted the seat by reporting at the reporting center during joint seat allocation in 2015 are also eligible.

 Major differences between JEE-Main and JEE-Advanced include:

-JEE-Main is conducted both in pen-paper mode in online mode.
+JEE-Main is conducted both in a pen-paper mode and online mode.
 However, JEE Advanced is conducted in pen-paper mode.